pmrv/CoPanzers/README.md

     It's getting a bit complicated here to show that the function we return don't have to be without side effects, but are actually a pretty good place to do some periodic stuff as it is called every tick of the game.
-Note that you don't have to use partial function application to pull this of, you can also use closures and nested function definitions to achieve the same, I just don't like it as much.
+Note that you don't have to use partial function application to pull this off, you can also use closures and nested function definitions to achieve the same, I just don't like it as much.
 You can also use sub-generators and the `yield from` syntax python provides.
 The `view.time` you see in there is a reference